-Security+: Technologies And Tools – NIPS / NIDS
+Security+: technologies and tools – NIPS / NIDS [DECOMMISSIONED ARTICLE]

 Network Intrusion Protection Systems (NIPS) and Network Intrusion Detection Systems (NIDS) are tested on the Technologies and Tools portion of the Security+ certification exam.
 This article details what is covered on the Security+ certification exam regarding these important network security devices.
 This article should not substitute for studying but rather serve as a brief review and guide for areas that you may need to look over again.